3 Days In Rome | A Perfect Family Itinerary In Italy

 Best Time To Visit Rome With Kids

-Winter can also be a great time to visit Rome, especially around the Christmas festivities, if you want to avoid crowds and don’t mind cooler temperatures.
+Winter can also be a great time to visit Rome, especially around the Christmas festivities, if you want to avoid crowds and not mind cooler temperatures.

 FAQ Three Days In Rome With Kids